jmcmichael/gulp-closure-angular-seed/README.md

 *Updates:*

-- switches task runner from Grunt to Gulp
+- switched task runner from Grunt to Gulp
 - defaults to serving uncompiled Javascript for easier development
 - adds a Stylus CSS compiler to the workflow
 - serves bower dependencies locally for dev, injects CDN links for compiled app
 - unit and integration tests function both on uncompiled and compiled source
 - uses Google's latest closure-library
-- provides a couple tasks to test uncompiled and compiled code on Sauce Labs' remote multi-client Selenium grid
+- provides tasks to test uncompiled and compiled code on Sauce Labs' remote multi-client Selenium grid

 Roadmap:
 - implement watchers for serve tasks